 7 Sources of Capital to Fund Your Business

 When someone starts a business using their personal savings and no outside funding, we call it bootstrapping.
 It’s an appealing option for small business owners who want to maintain control and ownership of their company.
-The model can work famously if you’re disciplined and can generate revenue quickly, then re-invest earnings back into the business
+Bootstrapping can work famously if you’re disciplined, generate revenue quickly, and then reinvest earnings back into the business.

-The challenge, however, is that you can only spend whatever money your business generates or what’s in your savings.
+The challenge, however, is that you can only spend whatever money your business generates or what is in your savings.
 This means bootstrapping can inhibit your ability to grow if you can’t afford to hire top talent or make big investments, so it’s not a viable option for some business models.
-It can also strain familial relationships because if you’re not careful it will consume most of your time and money.
+It can also strain familial relationships because, if you’re not careful, it can consume most of your time and money.

 How does it stack up?